bnfour/md-mods/release-bundle/readme.txt

 Mods folder:
-  AlbumScroll.dll : enables to scroll through current album using Shift keys ScoreboardCharacters.dll : mod to show character/elfin info on the scoreboard SongInfo.dll : shows song's BPM and duration TrueAbove1kRank.dll : changes "999+" in the scoreboard to an actual rank
+  AlbumScroll.dll : enables to scroll through current album using Shift keys RankPreview.dll : shows approximate rank (if in top 100) on song completion ScoreboardCharacters.dll : mod to show character/elfin info on the scoreboard SongInfo.dll : shows song's BPM and duration TrueAbove1kRank.dll : changes "999+" in the scoreboard to an actual rank